ayushkatwal/ayushkatwal-project1/devlog.md

 3/28	2:14 PM

 I am nearing completion of writing the initial code, but will still need to debug.
 During this session I will write the main function of the code that will handle looping for user input and calling the evaluate function.
 I plan to finish this in the session but may have to end the session early.

+3/28	3:20 PM

+I had to wrap up the session, but after about 30 minutes of thinking through the logic for how to do main I finally got started with writing it.
+I wrote the prompt for interactive mode, got the reading of user input done, and when the user enters quit the program will terminate.
+I also added evaluating input using error handlers in this session.
+I am nearing completion of the code and plan to do so next session.